miguelggcc/CFD-SIMPLE-Rust/README.md

 \frac{\partial p}{\partial x} = -3 \frac{\mu}{h^2}U_{in}
 $$

 where $\mu$ is the viscosity and $h$ is $H/2$.
-The figures show a good agreement between the numerical and analytical solutions, confirming the accuracy of the solver.
+The figures show a good agreement between the numerical and analytical solutions.

 ### Results
 <p align="middle">